request an appointment online.

 Surgery

-Tumors that are confined to the kidney or to the area around the kidney usually are surgically removed.
+Tumors that are confined to the kidney or to the area around the kidney are usually removed with surgery.
 It’s important for the surgeon to leave as much of the kidney as possible, though in some cases the entire organ will need to be taken out.

 At MD Anderson, these surgeries are usually minimally invasive, meaning only a few small incisions are needed.
 Minimally invasive surgery can be performed with a laparoscope (a thin rod with a camera and surgical tools attached) or with a robot controlled by a surgeon.